Justice Department sues Apple, alleging it illegally monopolized the smartphone market

 Critics of Apple’s anticompetitive practices have long complained that it’s claim to prioritize user privacy is hypocritical when profits are at stake.
 While its iMessage services is sheathed from prying eyes by end-to-end encryption, that protection evaporates the moment someone texts a non-Apple device.

+“I am quite glad that access to SMS messages is restricted,” said Strafach, creator of the Guardian Firewall app.

+He notes that a number of apps, ostensibly for weather and news, on iPhones have secretly and persistently sent users' GPS data to third parties.
+Strafach said he is concerned weakened Apple security "could open the door to stalkerware/spouseware, which is already more difficult to install on Apple devices compared to Android.”

-Prominent critic Cory Doctorow has complained that while Apple has blocked Facebook from spying on its users it runs its “own surveillance advertising empire” that gathers the same kinds of personal data but for its own use.
+However, prominent critic Cory Doctorow has complained that while Apple has blocked entities like Facebook from spying on its users it runs its “own surveillance advertising empire” that gathers the same kinds of personal data but for its own use.

 Fears about an antitrust crackdown on Apple’s business model haven't just contributed to the drop in the company’s stock price.
 There is also concerns it lags Microsoft and Google in the push to develop products powered by artificial intelligence technology.